 Depending on coverage end and start times we may require accommodations.
 If we are covering an event until 12am and coverage starts at 6am once more we would require accommodations in order to provide our clients with the best coverage possible, understandably.

 If travel is more than 300 miles airfare may be required, please ask in order to determine the requirement.

 While it is impossible to have worked at everyone's venue we have worked at quite a few!
 If this is a concern please do ask.
 Also keep in mind even if we have not covered an event at your venue we do offer site visits as well as want to remind you that sometimes a new and fresh perspective can yield images at your venue that you did not realize were possible.

 Are you available for my wedding date(s)?

-We do not keep an online calendar online to check availability, but a quick email can certainly address this question, text even (703.314.7861) as we are super responsive and pride ourselves on never leaving any question unanswered.
+We do not keep a calendar online to check availability, but a quick email can certainly address this question, text even (703.314.7861) as we are super responsive and pride ourselves on never leaving any question unanswered.

 Have you photographed a North Indian or South Indian wedding before?

 We have photographed that and beyond!
 We are familiar with all things either or.
 While most of our weddings appear to be North Indian, we are comfortable photographing both.
 The interesting part about this is that Srinu is Telugu, however as crazy as it may sound most of our events are North Indian and include many Gujarati and Sikh weddings.